W-Floyd/misc-tools/README.md

 #### A Roman Numeral to Base 10 converter

 Converts a Roman Numeral into base 10.
 Optional verbose output that provides the equation produced.

+### mext, odir and oext

+#### Basename complements

+Take piped and/or option inputs and print one of the following:

+* mext - Minus Extension
+* odir - Only directory
+* oext - Only extension

+These are essensially shortcuts for sed functions, they're not especially smart.
+Just easier for scripted conversion work.